Aaditgupta1234/AVELIS/README.md

 ## 🙏 Acknowledgements

-AVELIS was developed as a portfolio project to demonstrate modern full-stack web development practices using React 19, Express, Prisma ORM, PostgreSQL, and Supabase.
-Special thanks to the open-source software communities maintaining these tools.
+AVELIS was built as a technical showcase of modern full-stack engineering using React, Express, Prisma ORM, PostgreSQL, Supabase, and the open-source ecosystem that makes production-grade web development possible.

 ---

 ## ⚠️ Disclaimer

 > **Note**
-> AVELIS is a portfolio and educational project developed to demonstrate full-stack software engineering concepts.
-While deployed and functional, it is not intended for production use in commercial library environments.
+> AVELIS is a portfolio and educational project developed to demonstrate production-grade cloud architecture, scalable backend design, and modern digital reading workflows.
+Although fully functional and publicly deployed, it is intended as a technical showcase rather than a commercial software offering.

 ---